angular/protractor/docs/debugging.md

 then look at all the pretty stack traces!

-This test suite shows what happens when
+This test suite shows various types of failure:
 -  Webdriver throws an error.
 When a command cannot be completed, for example an element is not found, webdriver throws an error.
 -  Protractor will fail when it cannot find the Angular library on a page.